AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/modifying-core-and-3rd-party-tables.md

 ## Ways to avoid modifying core tables

 You can avoid modifying Adobe Commerce database tables by using [extension attributes](#migrate-legacy-data-with-extension-attributes).
-Another alternative that involves a special column found on a few core tables and saving your data as JSON-encoded.
+Another alternative is to use a special column (`additional_data`)  found on a few core tables to store data and save it in JSON-encoded format.

 ### Save data in a JSON-encoded data column